karlkfi/kpt-config-sync/docs/user_guide.md

 1. A namespace directory must be a leaf directory (i.e., it must not have any children).
-1. A namespace directory can contain any number of Role and Rolebinding resources, and a single ResourceQuota resource.
+1. A namespace directory can contain any number of uniquely named Role and Rolebinding resources, and a single ResourceQuota resource.
 1. A namespace directory name must match the namespace name in all resources in that directory.
-1. A policyspace directory can contain any number of Rolebinding resources and a single ResourceQuota resource but must not contain Roles.
+1. A policyspace directory can contain any number of uniquely named Rolebinding resources and a single ResourceQuota resource but must not contain Roles.
     These resources must not specify a namespace.
-1. The root policyspace directory can also contain any number of ClusterRole, ClusterRolebinding, and PodSecurityPolicy resources.
+1. The root policyspace directory can also contain any number of uniquely named ClusterRole, ClusterRolebinding, and PodSecurityPolicy resources.
 1. Both policyspace and namespace directory names must be valid Kubernetes namespace names (i.e. [DNS Label](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/identifiers.md))